 Amateur Photographer verdict

-Works particularly well for portraits, especially when combined with Eye detection AF
+A premium lens that works particularly well for portraits, especially when combined with Eye-Detection AF.

 Pros